Messi scores 700th goal, Barcelona held 2-2 by Atlético

 Atlético responded again through the speed of forward Yannick Carrasco, who was tripped by Nelson Semedo and sent Saúl back to the spot.
 Ter Stegen got a hand on his penalty but not enough to keep it out.

+Messi helped put Barcelona ahead when he struck a corner low and hard at the near post, where Costa tried to clear it but instead let it hit the inside of his leg.
+The ball bounced off the turf and left Oblak no chance.

+Before his penalty, Messi almost curled in a shot from the right side that came inches from bending into the far corner of the goal.

-Barcelona’s best chance to get the winner came from Arturo Vidal, who fired a shot just by the post with 20 minutes to go.
+Barcelona’s best chance to get the winner came from Vidal, who fired a shot just by the post with 20 minutes to go.

+Mallorca’s 5-1 rout of Celta Vigo rekindled its hopes of avoiding relegation.

+Mallorca’s biggest victory of the season moved it into 18th place, five points behind Celta, which is clinging to safety in 17th.

-The match was the sixth for both teams since La Liga resumed after a three-month stoppage while Spain contained its COVID-19 outbreak.
-Games are being played without fans and teams are playing every three nights to finish the competition by July 19.
+Spanish league games are being played without fans due to the health regulations regarding COVID-19 and teams are playing every three nights to finish the competition by July 19.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports